alex-arana/dtsproject/dts-workernode/readme.txt

 The dts-workernode subscribes to the JMS broker's job-submit and job-control queues and publishes status updates/events to the broker's event queue.
-The workernode does not contain the actual batchjob, but rather it invokes a batch job when a job is recieved.
+The workernode invokes a batch job when a job request is recieved.
 It can be configured to run 'n' jobs concurrently (scaling-up).
-Multipe worker nodes can be subscribed to a single broker in order to scale (scaling-out).
+Multipe worker nodes can be subscribed to a single broker in order to scale-out.

 a) Copy 'src/main/resources/dts-workernode.properties.template' to your .dataminx dir: